 A dive cycle is composed of a dive followed by a surface interval.
-Southern elephant seals were considered to be diving when they reached depths greater than 15 m, to avoid considering subsurface movements as dives.
-Each dive was divided into three phases: descent, bottom and ascent.
+SESs were considered to be diving when they reached depths greater than 15 m, to avoid considering subsurface movements as dives.
+Each dive was decomposed into three phases: descent, bottom and ascent.
 Each phase was determined using a vertical speed criterion.
-Vertical speed was modelled with a fourth-order polynomial function adjusted to instantaneous vertical speed using a custom-written Matlab code (Matlab software 8.1, The MathWorks, Natick, MA, USA).
-Ascent and descent phases were identified as periods before or after surfacing where the modelled vertical speed exceeded 0.75 m s-1.
-Bottom phases were identified as periods between ascent and descent phases where the modelled vertical speed remained below 0.75 m s-1 (Jouma'a et al., 2016; Vacquié-Garcia et al., 2015).
+Vertical speed was modelled with an order four polynomial function adjusted on instantaneous vertical speed using a custom-written Matlab code (Matlab software 8.1, The MathWorks, Natick, MA, USA).
+Ascent and descent phases were identified as periods before or after surfacing where the modelled vertical speed exceeded 0.75 m.s-1.
+Bottom phases were identified as periods between ascent and descent phases where the modelled vertical speed remained below 0.75 m.s-1 (Jouma'a et al., 2016; Vacquié-Garcia et al., 2015).